Skip to content

 The Secret Garden

-This hidden oasis in the north-west corner of Speke Hall's grounds is a magical place, accessible via an enticing narrow tunnel at one end and a winding path at the other.
-The gentle stream running through it makes the Secret Garden a haven for some of Speke's wildlife, so keep your eyes peeled for frogs and birds.
+This hidden oasis in the north-west corner of Speke Hall's grounds is accessible via an enticing narrow tunnel at one end and a winding path at the other.
+The gentle stream running through it makes the Secret Garden a haven for some of Speke's wildlife, so keep your eyes peeled for birds in particular.

 One of the highlights here is a rare Wollemi pine or 'dinosaur tree'.
 Previously thought to be extinct, this species was in the news in late 2019 when the small area where the tree originates in Australia was threatened by devastating bushfires.